 Every night billions of people lie down, turn off the light, close their eyes and leave the day behind them.
 But why exactly do we do spend around a third of our lives asleep?

-In this article I’ll look at what sleep is and some of the main theories about why we sleep.
-I’ll also cover why it’s so important to get the right amount of sleep, with a look at the top 10 benefits of sleep.
+In this article I’ll look at what sleep is exactly, and some of the main theories about why we sleep.
+I’ll also cover why it’s important to get the right amount of sleep, with a look at 10 key benefits of sleep.

 What is sleep?